Design, fabrication and characterization of kinetic-inductive force sensors for scanning probe applications: Results and Discussion

 We sweep the microwave frequency and measure the reflected signal (amplitude and phase) to locate the resonance.
 A sharp dip in reflection is easily observed in the more slowly varying background.
-We zoom in on the dip to capture the resonance lineshape at low power, in the linear response regime.
-Using standard methods~\cite{Probst2015circlefit} we analyze the frequency dependence of the reflected amplitude and phase to determine the cavity resonant frequency $\omega_c$, internal quality factor $Q_{\mathrm{int}}$ and external quality factor $Q_{\mathrm{ext}}$.
-From the measured $\omega_c$ and the simulated capacitance, we extract a kinetic inductance per square $\Lks$ for the meandering structures of different nanowire widths.
-For the sample shown in Fig.~\ref{fig:temperature_sweep}, we find $\omega_c / 2 \pi$ = \SI{4.637}{\giga\hertz}, $Q_{\mathrm{ext}}$ = \num{4747} and $Q_{\mathrm{int}}$ = \num{17690}, with a coupling parameter $\eta$ = 0.79.
-However, a majority of the samples tested were strongly over-coupled, making it difficult to extract a reliable value for $Q_{\mathrm{int}}$ using the standard fitting methods.
-Nevertheless, we can reliably determine the resonant frequency for all measured samples and from this we calculate the kinetic inductance using the simulated capacitance and nominal number of squares in the meander.
+We zoom in on the dip to capture the resonance lineshape at low power, i.e. in the linear response regime.
+Using standard methods~\cite{Probst2015circlefit} we analyze the frequency dependence of the reflected amplitude and phase to determine the cavity resonant frequency $\omega_{c}$, internal quality factor $\Qint$ and external quality factor $\Qext$.
+From the measured $\omega_{c}$ and the simulated capacitance, we extract a kinetic inductance per square $\Lks$ for the meandering structures of different nanowire widths.
+For the sample shown in Fig.~\ref{fig:temperature_sweep}, we find $\omega_{c} / 2 \pi$ = \SI{4.637}{\giga\hertz}, $\Qext$ = \num{4747} and $\Qint$ = \num{17690} at $T$ = \SI{1.7}{\kelvin} with on-chip power \SI{-127}{dBm}.
+However, most of the tested samples were strongly over-coupled, making it difficult to extract a reliable value for $\Qint$ using the standard fitting methods.
+Nevertheless, we can reliably determine the resonant frequency for all measured samples and calculate the kinetic inductance using the simulated capacitance and nominal number of squares in the meander.
 Table~\ref{tab:parameters_per_nanowire_width} summarizes the kinetic inductance per square thus determined for different nanowire widths $w$.
 Values of $\Lks$, in the range \SIrange{32}{60}{\pico\henry\per\sq} across all nanowire widths, are in approximate agreement with nanowires of similar materials and dimensions~\cite{Hazard2019fluxonium, Niepce2019kinetic, Amin2022, Giachero2023films}.